Zewo/Epoch/Modules/Mapper/README.md

 let city = try City(from: json)
 ```

 Actually, that's it!
 Now your `City` can be created from JSON, BSON, MessagePack and a whole range of other data formats.
 And that's all thanks to the amazing power of generics.
 As you see, that's why your initializer is generic.
-And `from: .name` is actually where your `Keys` are used.
+And `from: .name` is actually where your `MappingKeys` are used.

 Each call to `mapper` is marked with `try` because, obviously, it can fail.
 In this case initializer will throw with `InMapperError`.
 If one of your properties is optional, you can just write `try?`.